-- 9.7.13.2.
-All-weather vehicle access roads are required to access every structure on the storm drain system within the public drainage or utility easement. -Access roads must be a minimum of 12' in width of 12 feet and must be provided with turnarounds per City Standard 206 when the back-up distance for any maintenance vehicle exceeds 100 feet. - 9.8.13.3.
-The design of access roads must be included with the drainage system design plans. -At a minimum, the design will conform to the requirements of City Standard 216.
-Include adequate drainage measures in the design to prevent damage to the access roads from stormwater. - 9.9.13.4.
-Gates must be provided for access through any fence crossing a public storm drain-drainage or utility easements the width of the easement to a maximum required gate width of XXXX12 feet.
-Gates installed across public easements are the responsibility of the property.
-Where vehicular access is required for maintenance, minimum 14' wide gates must be provided with sliding gates preferred.
-Where vehicular access is not required, 4' wide gates for pedestrian access must be provided and will be located to permit visual access between storm drain structures. - 9.10.13.5.
-The maximum grade allowed at any point on an access road is 15%. -The maximum cross-slope for any access is 5%.
+- 13.1.
+Access shall be provided and kept clear to accommodate maintenance of all public storm drain system facilities within public drainage easements and public utility easements. - 13.2.
+All-weather vehicle access roads are required to access every structure on the storm drain system within the public drainage or utility easement.
+Access roads must be a minimum width of 12 feet and must be provided with turnarounds per City Standard 206 when the back-up distance for any maintenance vehicle exceeds 100 feet.

+- 13.3.
+The design of access roads must be included with the drainage system design plans.
+At a minimum, the design will conform to the requirements of City Standard 216.
+Include adequate drainage measures in the design to prevent damage to the access roads from stormwater. - 13.4.
+Gates must be provided for access through any fence crossing a public drainage or utility easement the width of the easement to a maximum required gate width of 12 feet.
+Gates installed across public easements are the responsibility of the property. - 13.5.
+The maximum grade allowed at any point on an access road is 15%.
+The maximum cross-slope for any access is 5%.

-10.14.
-MAINTENANCE
+14. .MAINTENANCE

-10.1.14.1.
-Storm drains that convey public water, are designed and constructed to City standards, and are in a dedicated public easement or right-of-way accepted by the City shall be maintained for hydraulic capacity by the City.- All other storm drains, including driveway culverts, shall be privately maintained.

-10.2.14.2.
-Sidewalk drains shall be privately maintained by the owners of the frontage fronting property.
+- 14.1.
+Storm drains that convey public water, designed and constructed to City standards and in a dedicated public easement or right-of-way accepted by the City shall be maintained for hydraulic capacity by the City.
+All other storm drains, including driveway culverts, shall be privately maintained. - 14.2.
+Sidewalk drains shall be privately maintained by the owners of the fronting property.

-11.15.
-WATER QUALITY TREATMENT
+15. WATER QUALITY

 - 15.1.
-Source controls designed or constructed to reduce the discharge of pollutants from the storm-water conveyance system, otherwise known as LID, shall be designed and maintained in accordance withper the current version of the Santa Rosa Area Regional LID Manual Standard Urban Storm Water Mitigation Plan (SUSMP).
-13. - 15.2.
-Tire-derived aggregate and reclaimed processed asphalt concrete grindings shall be strietly prohibited for use within the City's jurisdiction.
-The allowable exception to this clause is when reclaimed processed asphalt concrete grindings are used and bonded as part of full-depth reclamation construction practices where the grindings are thereby encapsulated as the new, sealed pavement section. - 41.1.15.3.
-The City Engineer may prohibit or restrict design of infiltration features, including LID features, based on specific site conditions such as insufficient mitigation of vector concerns; need for extensive relocation of existing improvements and utilities and/or justified rejection of relocation by the utility owner; soils with increased risk of instabilities including the Goulding cobbly loam formations; potential for infiltration to negatively impact structures' soil bearing capacity, design earth pressures, support block envelope, or sphere of influence; or existing site or groundwater contamination concerns. - When infiltration tests are required, the following ASTM standards shall be used: D5093 Standard Test Method for Field Measurement of Infiltration Rate Using a Double-Ring Infiltrometer with a Sealed-Inner Ring, D3385 Standard Test Method for Infiltration Rate of Soils in Field Using Double-Ring Infiltrometer, or D8152 Standard Practice for Measuring Field Infiltration Rate and Calculating Field Hydraulic Conductivity Using the Modified Philip Dunne Infiltrometer Test.
+Source controls designed or constructed to reduce the discharge of pollutants from the stormwater conveyance system, otherwise known as LID, shall be designed and maintained per the current version of the Regional LID Manual. - 15.2.
+Tire-derived aggregate and reclaimed processed asphalt concrete grindings shall be prohibited for use within the City's jurisdiction.
+The allowable exception to this clause is when reclaimed processed asphalt concrete grindings are used and bonded as part of full-depth reclamation construction practices where the grindings are thereby encapsulated as the new, sealed pavement section. - 15.3.
+The City Engineer may prohibit or restrict design of infiltration features, including LID features, based on specific site conditions such as insufficient mitigation of vector concerns; need for extensive relocation of existing improvements and utilities and/or justified rejection of relocation by the utility owner; soils with increased risk of instabilities including the Goulding cobbly loam formations; potential for infiltration to negatively impact structures' soil bearing capacity, design earth pressures, support block envelope, or sphere of influence; or existing site or groundwater contamination concerns. - 15.4.
+When infiltration tests are required, the following ASTM standards shall be used: D5093 Standard Test Method for Field Measurement of Infiltration Rate Using a

+Double-Ring Infiltrometer with a Sealed-Inner Ring, D3385 Standard Test Method for Infiltration Rate of Soils in Field Using Double-Ring Infiltrometer, or D8152 Standard Practice for Measuring Field Infiltration Rate and Calculating Field Hydraulic Conductivity Using the Modified Philip Dunne Infiltrometer Test.

-12.16.
-OTHER REQUIREMENTS
+16. OTHER REQUIREMENTS